BrennenFagan/CSCI144_Project/README.md

 	At any time during setup, enter a 0 in a field to exit.
 Alternatively, you may use Ctrl+C to force a quit at any time.

 Known Issues:
 	1. Sometimes the traffic light function busy spins.
-This must happen before line 419 in CSCI144_Project.cpp, but after resolving cars.
-Cause is unknown and does not always occur, even if same parameters are provided.
+This occurs due to not all cars arriving in the finished vector: carsPastInterSection.
+Cause still undetermined.
+It has been noted that the other threads appear to have stopped at this time.
 	2. The computer scheduler schedules the TrafficLight and Sign functions last, despite initializing them first.
 As such, all cars end up loaded before these functions really begin running.
 Solutions welcome!